Why I Never Shoot RAW — FujiFilm Simulations, Recipes, and More!

 An Ode to Kodachrome (+ More Links to Recipes!)

-In 1974, because of the new less-toxic development process, Kodachrome II was replaced by Kodachrome 25 and Kodachrome-X was replaced by Kodachrome 64.
+In 1974, because of the new less-toxic development process, Kodachrome II was replaced by Kodachrome 25, and Kodachrome-X was replaced by Kodachrome 64.
 They also introduced Kodachrome 200, a high-ISO version.
 This generation of Kodachrome is what most people think of when they picture (pun intended) the film, gracing the pages of magazines like National Geographic.
 Due to Kodachrome’s sharpness, grain, color, contrast, and archival characteristics, it was a great all-around option that worked well in most circumstances.
-Steve McCurry, who is perhaps the best-known photographer to extensively use this era of Kodachrome, said of the film, “It has almost a poetic look with beautiful colors that were vibrant and true to what you were shooting”.
+Steve McCurry, who is perhaps the best-known photographer to use this era of Kodachrome extensively, said of the film, “It has almost a poetic look with beautiful colors that were vibrant and true to what you were shooting”.

-When Kodak discontinued Kodachrome in 2009, it shocked the photographic community; However, the deeper blow was that Kodak discontinued the chemicals required to develop it.
+When Kodak discontinued Kodachrome in 2009, it shocked the photographic community.
+However, the deeper blow was that Kodak discontinued the chemicals required to develop it.
 Even if you had an old roll of the film (which I did), you couldn’t develop it, except as a black-and-white film from a specialty lab.
 By the end of 2010, the Kodachrome era was officially over for good.

 I shot many rolls of Kodachrome 64, and a few rolls of Kodachrome 25.
 My favorite was Kodachrome 64 because it had more contrast and more saturated colors—while it was a little less true-to-life, it produced bolder pictures more like Paul Simon’s description.
 It was a sad day for me when Kodak discontinued it.
 At that time, I was just getting into digital photography; in retrospect I wish that I had paused on digital and exposed a few more rolls of Kodachrome, just for the joy of it.